 In this kind of inline skating, you’re rolling around on really large wheels.
 Wheels as large as 150mm in some cases.

 Recreational inline skating

-As the name suggests, recreational inline skating is a pastime kids, teens, and grown men and women enjoy outdoors.
+As the name suggests, recreational inline skating is a pastime that kids, teens, and grown men and women enjoy outdoors.
 The main goal is to have fun or even socialize with others while improving your health in many ways.